 - What type of evaluation report do you need?

-- What is the deadline to submit your application to the academic institution, and must the credential evaluation be complete before this deadline?
+- What is the deadline to submit your application to the academic institution, and does the credential evaluation need to be complete before this deadline?

 - Is the credential evaluation used to award transfer credit or advanced standing?

 Choose a Credential Evaluation Service

 If the institution you are applying to does not perform its own evaluations, you have to choose an evaluation agency.
 There are unreliable or fraudulent evaluation services, so be sure to choose an evaluation service that your academic institution accepts.
 If they don’t recommend an agency, select one that is a member of the National Association of Credential Evaluation Services (NACES).
 NACES sets professional standards for all member evaluation agencies.

 Check the credential evaluation fees and read the procedures and timelines before deciding on a credential evaluation agency.
 Most universities require a course-by-course evaluation, which is a detailed course analysis that includes transcript verification and evaluation of courses and grades.
 Be sure the evaluation agency offers the type of evaluation required by the school you want to attend.